-- a) Potential for a priority one-unit message to break into a multi-unit message is provided in the design of the format, but initially this feature will not apply except for ACU; - b) In the event that a multi-unit message is used for a network- management signal, all telephone signals must have the potential to break into this message; - c) In the rare event that a SYU breaks into a multi-unit message (e.g. owing to severe processor overload), the multi-unit message may be accepted as valid.
+- a) Potential for a priority one-unit message to break into a multi-unit message is provided in the design of the format, but initially this feature will not apply except for ACU; - b) If a multi-unit message is used for a management signal, potential for break-in by a lone signal unit should be retained as a future option.
+However, there is no intent to provide means for a multi-unit message to apply break-in to another multi-unit message. - c) In the rare event that a SYU breaks into a multi-unit message (e.g. owing to severe processor overload), the multi-unit message may be accepted as valid.

-7.2 SIGNALLING CHANNEL LOADING AND QUEUEING DELAYS
+7.2 SIGNALLING CHANNEL LOADING AND OUEUEING DELAYS